Amit Sharma

 🎧Causal Science|Humans of AI

+I’m also passionate about designing technology interventions that can have a positive societal impact (e.g., see MindNotes app).
 If you are interested in working with me at MSR India, drop me an email.
 We hire interns throughout the year.
 There are also postdoctoral positions available.
-Additionally, if you are an undergraduate or a masters student, our lab runs an excellent pre-doctoral Research Fellows. program.
+Additionally, if you are an undergraduate or a masters student, our lab runs an excellent pre-doctoral Research Fellows program.

 • [2015] Ph.D. in Computer Science, Cornell University